Gambit1583/Diabetes-App/README.md

     Identified that a management command was over-writing the featured_image field.
     Commented out management command and STATICFILES_STORAGE which has fixed the error.

+  - Further issues in relation to static file storage were causing lack of responsiveness in heroku after starting a second application in my project.
+After running similar fixes to the previous ones the issue was not resolved.
+    This was eventually fixed by rewriting my entire settings.py and including the installation of Cloudinary within my project.

 ## Credits

 - John Rearden for his fantastic support as a coding coach.
+- Kevin Loughrey for his 1-1 support
 - Stack Overflow
 - WECA cohort for help and advice at a time where we all had the pressure of our capstone project.
+- Chat gpt for debugging snippets and recoomendations on structure/formatting